THE DRUMS OF EL SHADDAI

 Oh well, this is where we are.
 So what are we picturing now?
 Only the victorious saints are going to return with Jesus, be resurrected, and rise to meet Him in the air.
 Only those who through Christ have overcome the pressures that came against them throughout their lifetimes are going to mount the white war-stallions.
 Only those who lived in victory, singing, “Though none go with me, yet I will follow,” will work alongside Jesus Christ in installing the Kingdom of God on the earth.

 Only those who have a passion to do God’s will, who are exceedingly troubled when the slightest cloud seems to come between them and the Lord, who have set aside their own thoughts, words, and actions that they might live by His thoughts, words, and actions, will be resurrected and rise to meet the Lord when He appears.
 Is this the truth?
 Is this how Rebecca and I are reconciled in our vision of the spirit world, of Heaven?

 The saints who descend with Christ are kings, judges, and priests.
 Kings, judges, and priests.
 Now picture the typical casual American Christians.
 Kings, judges, and priests?
 These who see themselves as the future kings, judges, and priests, are jumping up and down next to their pews, preparing for the rapture.
 A better preparation would be to cease gossiping, turn away from their bitterness, and forgive those who have offended them.

-Let’s think for just a moment about the Church in Sardis—probably pretty large, since it had a reputation of being alive.
+Let’s think for just a moment about the Church in Sardis — probably large, since it had a reputation of being alive.
 Jesus said only a few were worthy to walk with Him in white.
-By being worthy Jesus meant living the victorious Christian life.
+By being worthy, Jesus meant living the victorious Christian life.